ammarhakim/ammar-simjournal/je/je20/je20-vlasov-bounded.rst

 In many practical problems of interest the Vlasov equation needs to be solved on a domain bounded by walls.
-In this document I describe the boundary conditions for such bounded domain simulations and present some example calculations with specified electric potential.
+In this document I describe the boundary conditions for such bounded domain simulations and present some example calculations the case of free-streaming particles, with specified electric potential and for a simple plasma sheath.
 For periodic domain calculations, see :doc:`JE14
-<../je14/je14-vlasov-fixed-pot.rst>` and :doc:`JE15
+<../je14/je14-vlasov-fixed-pot>` and :doc:`JE15
-<../je14/je15-vlasov-poisson.rst>`.
+<../je15/je15-vlasov-poisson>`.

 Free-streaming
 --------------